singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 What we want to do is to minimize the value of the loss function.

-We also are aware that maximum sum that the model can have is equal to the number of features.
+We also are aware that the maximum sum that the model can have is equal to the number of features as we are only allowing binary features.
 Therefore, the value of threshold can vary from 0 to `n`.

 We will calculate the corresponding loss at each data point and pick the threshold having the least loss.

-## The MP neuron class itself
+## The MP Neuron class

 Now we will build the MP Neuron class that we can use to train our model.
 We will use the same format we were using before.
 A method called `fit` to fit the model and `predict` to predict the output.